Sendoh-code/Mini-vLLM/README.md

-Here is a **clean, professional, publication-quality English README** for your mini-vLLM project.
-It is concise but complete, GitHub-ready, and written in a formal ML-systems style.

-If you want a shorter / longer / more academic / more industrial version, just tell me.

----

 # 🚀 mini-vLLM — A Minimal yet Functional vLLM-Style Inference Engine

 **mini-vLLM** is a lightweight educational re-implementation of the core ideas behind the vLLM inference engine.